Yusra-Khan532/Library-management-system/Library-Management-System-in-cpp-main/Library-Management-System-in-cpp-main/README.md

 # Library-Management-System-in-cpp

-## This repository is for the implementation of Libarary Management System in C++ done under Course - CS253
+## This repository is for the implementation of Libarary Management System in C++

 ### 1. About the code